This is the ultimate guide to finding the perfect new table for your home.

 An accent table is a loose term used to cover a variety of table types, including end tables, coffee tables, and console tables.
 Don’t be afraid to get creative!
 A trunk, an antique chair, or a shelf can all double as accent tables.
 Most are small accent tables.

 3. Console Table

-Console tables are often used interchangeably with end tables (also known as sofa tables) because they are long, thin, and narrow, and fit nicely behind a sofa or in an entry way.
-If you need some extra dimension or just a place to toss your keys, a console table near the front door makes itself very useful.
+Console tables are often used interchangeably with end tables (also known as sofa tables) because they are long, thin, and narrow and fit nicely behind a sofa or in an entryway.
+If you need some extra dimension or just a place to toss your keys, a console table near the front door makes it very useful.